Measurable. Consistent. Reliable.

 Which forward-looking technologies and trends will shape the future of data quality management?

 Data quality management stands at the threshold of significant technological change.
-Innovative approaches and emerging technologies will fundamentally alter the way organizations ensure data quality.
+Effective approaches and emerging technologies will fundamentally alter the way organizations ensure data quality.

 🧠 Artificial Intelligence and Machine Learning: